Ekklesia Series // When “Ekklesia” becomes “Church”

 Christianity Legalized by the Roman Empire

-The original Ekklesia, beginning in the Book of Acts, expanded and influenced cities and nations until about 325 AD.
+The original Ekklesia, beginning in the Book of Acts, expanded the gospel and influenced cities and nations until about 325 AD.
 Though it was oppressed and persecuted, the Ekklesia Christ had established could not be stopped.

 The Ekklesia was so influential in reaching cities and regions that in 325 AD, the Roman Emperor Constantine (whom, it has been said, became a Christian), legalized Christianity.
 During this time, the Nicene Creed was written, and great cathedrals began to be built.
 These cathedrals would eventually be called “churches”.

 Christianity Officially Becomes State Religion of the Roman Empire